 A good wind on Omaha Beach

-Big John stands where heroes once stood.
+Big John stands where heroes once made their stand.

 The peaceful French countryside leading away from the invasion beaches.